txthinking/nico/readme.md

 ### Reverse proxy

-> Make sure your domains are already resolved to your server IP
+> Make sure your domains are already resolved to your server IP and open 80/443 port

 ```
 $ nico 'domain.com http://127.0.0.1:2020'